automartin5000/automartin5000.github.io/_posts/microservices/2024-01-13-microservices-kitchen.md

 However, to hear it from DHH (creator of Ruby and Basecamp), microservices are dying because they’re a terrible idea and no one other than a few big tech companies should be implementing them.
 I won’t boost his SEO rankings and link to his posts here, you can find them if you want, but the gist of it is that distributed computing is hard and requires tooling, skills, money, and use-cases that only the largest tech companies have/need.
 He asserts that most companies don’t need that level of complexity and should only deploy monoliths.

 The catalyst for his post was [this article](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) from the Prime Video team discussing a change in their architecture from serverless Step Functions to containers.
-To begin with, I would argue that the article itself incorrectly uses the term “monolith”.
-Taking a few microservices hooked up to AWS Step Functions and combining them into a single container may or many not technically be a monolith, but it’s definitely not a monolith in the way the industry thinks about them (think: massive Rails apps like GitHub, Shopify, etc).
+To begin with, I would argue that the article itself incorrectly uses the term "monolith" Taking a few microservices hooked up to AWS Step Functions and combining them into a single container may or many not technically be a monolith, but it’s definitely not a monolith in the way the industry thinks about them (think: massive Rails apps like GitHub, Shopify, etc).

 I won’t spend anymore time talking about DHH, but there is one concern that he raised that is not entirely off base and worth addressing.